 This is how Luxury Travel Magazine uses pop-ups.
-They provide a clear reason for signing up to their travel newsletter and only ask for an email address.
+They provide a clear reason for signing up for their travel newsletter and only ask for an email address.
 The sea background adds vacation vibes.

 You’ll often find embedded forms in the website footer and blog sidebar.
 This is the signup form Iconic Luxury Hotel uses for people to sign up for their travel agency newsletter.

 You’re asking for their email, so why not give subscribers something in return?
 Here are some email incentive ideas for travel agencies:

 These ideas do not only make great incentives but can also be used as content ideas for your next newsletter,